revathi-muralid/ncai-humidity/README.md

 This dataset will be created by fusing in situ data (Integrated Surface Data from NOAA via the Hadley research group, Had-ISD) and remotely-sensed satellite data from multiple sources: HIRS, MODIS TERRA (MOD), and MODIS AQUA (MYD).
 The AI model aims to apply a bias correction of the remote sensing inputs to the ISD data.

 ## Installation
 modiswrangler and hirswrangler are two packages contained within this repo.
 A more cohesive package will be architected as the project progresses.

 ## Directory Structure and Descriptions

+## `/display_soundings_bufrfile`
+Programs that were written with the intention of opening GOES soundings BUFR files.
+Two versions are provided: 1) McIDAS version that the shell script uses 2) FORTRAN versions

+The last time these files were run was in 2013 by Americo Allegrino at NOAA.

 ## `/HIRS`
+This is the Python package to ingest and process HIRS data.
+This only works from an NCICS Shiva account, since that's where the HIRS data is housed.

+hirswrangler.py takes global HIRS data, subsets for the bounding box that contains the Southeastern United States, and selects the variables that are relevant to this analysis.

+ingest-hirs.py loads the hirswrangler package to process and output all the HIRS files on Shiva into an AWS S3 bucket (ncai-humidity/HIRS).

+## `/humidity-lambdas`
+This is a Lambda function that ingests and processes HadISD data.

 ## `/ISD`

 ## `/MODIS`

+## `/modis-cred-lambda`

+## `/modis-lambda`
+This is a Lambda function that ingests and processes MODIS MOD07_L2 and MYD07_L2 data.
+The download_modis.py function calls upon the package, modiswrangler, to carry out these tasks.

 ## Getting started